Kylart/KawAnime/README.md

 ## Installation
 Be sure that Npm is installed.
 You can find how to install npm (node) [here](https://nodejs.org/en/).

+You will need to have Boost (version 1.65.0 minimum) installed on your system.
+You can find Boost [here](https://www.boost.org/users/download/).

 ```
 git clone https://github.com/Kylart/KawAnime
 ```